Purpose and Scope

 For more information please visit: http://myexperience.uwo.ca/

-A transcript is a copy of a student's permanent academic record at this University, duly certified by the Registrar and bearing the embossed seal of the University.
+A transcript is a copy of a student's permanent academic record at this University, duly certified by the Registrar.
+If in paper format, the transcript will bear the embossed seal of the University.
+If in electronic format, the transcript will be certified with a cryptographic signature.
 A transcript is privileged information and is available only upon the written or online request and payment of the fee in effect at the time by the student.
 For current fees and processing times check the website of the Office of the Registrar: http://www.registrar.uwo.ca/

 A transcript is required as one of the supporting documents for application to another university, graduate schools, fellowship and scholarship applications; and is commonly required by prospective employers.